 This is a relatively flat, moist dense cake that packs a lot of flavor.
 Serve small slices.
 It is very rich.

-- Should you want to use your pan again and need the bottom; I recommend freezing the cake unwrapped on the bottom.
+- Should you want to use your pan again and need the bottom; I recommend freezing the cake unwrapped.
 After it is frozen, you can take a long spatula and carefully slide it under the cake at several points and then lift the cake off the metal bottom.
-Wrap the cake and return it to the freezer until you the day you need it.
+Wrap the cake first in waxed paper and then in foil and return it to the freezer until you the day you need it.

 - Note: Bake for 25 minutes if you are using mini cheesecake pan.
 Cool on rack ; and then push the cakes through to the top by pushing gently on the bottom circles.
 After they cool, you can remove the metal circles from the bottom.